For Professionals

 • Eat a smaller serving of protein at meals

-• Fill more of your plate with fresh or frozen non-starchy vegetables (you may need to start choosing low-potassium vegetables to prevent raising your potassium to dangerous levels – discuss with your doctor or dietitian)
+• Fill more of your plate with fresh or frozen non-starchy vegetables (talk to your doctor and dietitian if you need to choose low-potassium vegetables)

 • Use a small plate (9-10 inches in diameter) to make your portion size look larger